Ways to Participate

 In the Legend of Zelda, the protagonist, Link, possesses an unbreakable spirit; he's humble yet brave, always willing to use his hidden skills to save those around him.
 Thus we are naming our volunteers "Links," a team embued with the Spirit of the Hero, ready to leap to any task, help any camper in distress or fly into action when needed.

 DWeb camp will be built and run by volunteer power.
 Are you a team player, a DIY builder who loves the outdoors?
-Can you paint a sign, lay cables or help erect a 30 foot dome?
+Can you paint a sign, lay cables or help erect a tent?
 Are you a thrifty maker, known for turning discarded items into gold?

-We encourage you to register first to secure a spot, and we will reimburse your ticket after you have fulfilled your volunteer duties.
-If you do not secure a volunteer position, we will refund your ticket in full.
+IMPORTANT: Be sure to buy a ticket now to secure a spot, and we will reimburse your ticket after you have fulfilled your volunteer duties.
+If you do not secure a volunteer position and chose not to attend as a paid camper, we will refund your ticket in full.